EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 ~~~~
 {: #promotevaljean title='Completing an operation with an earlier final block'}

-Remedy: If a client starts new blockwise operations on a security
+Remedy: If a client starts new block-wise operations on a security
-context that has lost packages, it needs to label the fragments in
+context that has lost packets, it needs to label the fragments in
 such a way that the server will not mix them up.

 A mechanism to that effect is described as Request-Tag